 Schoolhouse Beach ~ Washington Island ~ Lake Michigan

 Schoolhouse Beach is unmistakably one of Wisconsin’s most unique beaches.
-This completely stony beach is located on Washington Island just off the tip of the Door County Peninsula.
+This completely stony beach is located on Washington Island, just off the Door County Peninsula’s tip.
 Visitors need to take a ferry to visit Washington Island.

-The beautiful stones that cover Schoolhouse Beach have been smoothed by the waves of Lake Michigan.
+The waves of Lake Michigan have smoothed the beautiful stones that cover Schoolhouse Beach.
 The stones do not stop visitors from enjoying this beautiful beach.
-So many visitors over the years have taken home souvenirs of the perfectly smooth rocks that according to the posted sign there is a hefty fine for removing any rocks.
+So many visitors over the years have taken home souvenirs of the perfectly smooth rocks that, according to the posted sign, there is a hefty fine for removing any rocks.

 Address ~ 1824 Washington Harbor Rd, Washington, WI